 A Night of Horror International Film Festival is Sydney, Australia's premier horror film event.

-What began as an idea for a one-night event (hence the festival’s name) now spans for 11 days.
-Now in its tenth year, the festival remains dedicated to screening and promoting the work of independent filmmakers working in the horror genre from both Australia and abroad.
+What began as an idea for a one-night short film event (hence the festival’s name), has since become Australia's oldest and premier showcase of horror cinema from around the world.
+Now in its eleventh year, the festival remains dedicated to screening and promoting the work of independent filmmakers working in the horror genre from both Australia and abroad.

 Unlike many festivals, A Night of Horror pledges to program the majority of its lineup from cold submissions (i.e. films submitted by you - the independent filmmaker - through our open submission process).
 We never have, and never will, program the majority of the festival's line-up with films sourced from sales agents, distributors, or other festivals.
 This helps ensure that you - the independent submitting filmmaker - have a far better chance of screening at A Night of Horror International Film Festival, than at many festivals that also accept cold submissions, but them turn around and program the majority of their line-up each year from films that they source from elsewhere.